-A. Classification.
-Classification of schools for track and field shall be as follows:

-Class 3A - Class 2A - Class 1A - Take remaining schools and divide by three with the greatest number of schools assigned to Class 1A if not divisible by 3

-6A - Two conferences

-5A - Four conferences

-4A - Six conferences

-3A - Up to eight conferences and qualifiers based on participation

-2A - Up to eight conferences and qualifiers based on participation

-1A - Up to eight conferences and qualifiers based on participation

-Note: Number of conferences or districts may be adjusted as necessary.
+- A. Classification.
+Classification of schools for track and field shall be as follows: - Class 6A The largest 16 schools by ADM - Class 5A The next largest 32 schools by ADM - Class 4A The next largest 48 schools by ADM - Class 3A Class 3A Class 2A Class 1A Class 1A - B. Conferences. - 6A Two conferences - 5A Four conferences - 4A Six conferences - 3A Up to eight conferences and qualifiers based on participation - 2A Up to eight conferences and qualifiers based on participation - 1A Up to eight conferences and qualifiers based on participation - Note: Number of conferences or districts may be adjusted as necessary.